MicrosoftDocs/powerbi-docs/powerbi-docs/report-server/tutorial-explore-report-server-web-portal.md

 ## Next steps

 In this tutorial, you've created a VM with Power BI Report Server.
 You've tried some of the functionality of the web portal, and you've opened a Power BI report and a paginated report in their respective editors.
+This VM has SQL Server Analysis Services data sources installed, so you can try creating your own Power BI and paginated reports with those same data sources.

 To learn more about creating reports for Power BI Report Server, continue on.

 > [!div class="nextstepaction"]
 > [Create a Power BI report for Power BI Report Server](./quickstart-create-powerbi-report.md)